NextronSystems/analysis-cockpit-manual/usage/administration.rst

 If Analysis cockpit had read access but no rights to write/delete/rotate/rename the file, the file gets blacklisted in memory and will not be imported as long as the service doesn't get restarted.
-A restart of the service would cause the service to reindex the log data placed in that folder.
+A restart of the service would cause the service to re-index the log data placed in that folder.

 Important: We highly recommend not to directly copy (scp, rsync) files